 A new annual "combat readiness" test includes running 400 meters — about a quarter of a mile — with a rifle, moving through an obstacle course in full combat gear, and crawling and vaulting over obstacles while aiming a rifle.
 Soldiers also will have to run on a balance beam while carrying 30-pound ammo boxes and do an agility sprint around a course field of cones.

 Soldiers also will have to drag sleds weighted with sandbags to test their ability to pull a fallen comrade from the battlefield.
-That combat portion of the test might be given only before deployments, but that has not been decided.
+The combat test might be given before deployments as well as annually, but that has not been decided.

 The Army will keep elements of its old assessment in a "physical readiness" test, which adds such things as a 60-yard shuttle run and a standing long jump to one minute of push-ups and a 1.5-mile timed run.
 This might be given every six months, said Frank Palkoska, head of the Army's Fitness School at Fort Jackson.